adriandrr/mdr_mtb-master/README.md

 # MYCRes

-This snakemake-based pipeline is for predicting antibiotic resistance in Mycobacterium tuberculosis.
+This snakemake-based pipeline is a tool for predicting antibiotic resistance in Mycobacterium tuberculosis.

 ## Background
 The tuberculosis disease caused by mycobacterium tuberculosis is still a global concern.